-No one, and I really mean no one, wants to listen to your screaming, crying kids while trying to enjoy a nice glass of wine.
+No one and I really means no one, wants to listen to your screaming, crying kids while trying to enjoy a nice glass of wine.
 Strollers are not wine-cave friendly, nor are they vineyard friendly.
-Best advice- leave both your young kids and mal-equipped, econo-size stroller at home (or at least with a sitter).
+Best advice- leave both your young kids and mal-equipped, Econo-size stroller at home (or at least with a sitter).
 Now, if you’ve got kids that are a bit older but not of drinking age, and you are confident they can hold their own while at an adult venue, please see below:

 Beringer Wine Estates.
 You and your children can take an underground cave tour showcasing the winery tunnels dug deep inside the hillside by Chinese laborers.
 Located in the town of St. Helena, the winery was built around 1879 and has been in use ever since.

 Sterling Vineyards.
 Also inhabiting St. Helena, this winery is definitely worth the tram price for the view alone.
 Families can walk around the beautiful outdoor grounds or browse through the art gallery.
 Guests are also able to take their own self-guided tour.